-Words of wisdom from the Bible for life
+These inspiring words of wisdom – sayings and quotes from the Bible

 Keep company with God, get in on the best.
 Open up before God, keep nothing back; he’ll do whatever needs to be done.
 Quiet down before God, be prayerful before him.
 Bridle your anger, trash your wrath, cool your pipes—it only makes things worse.”
 (Message Bible)